groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/modify/pptx.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "Add Metadata to PPTX Files in C# Applications"
+head_title: "Effortlessly Edit Signatures in PPTX Files with C# Solutions"
-head_description: "C# metadata processing API to add metadata information to PPTX files.
-Work with metadata standards XMP, EXIF, IPTC, ID3 etc"
+head_description: "The C# API offers advanced functionality to modify signatures embedded within PPTX documents, such as PDFs, Word files, Excel sheets, Presentations, and Images."

 ############################# Header ############################
-title: "Adding Metadata To PPTX In C#"
+title: "Seamlessly Update PPTX Signatures via C#"
-description: "Add custom metadata properties to a wide range of business documents, images, audio & video file formats using GroupDocs.Signature for .NET API"
+description: "Unlock the ability to edit a wide spectrum of electronic signatures across popular business formats like PDF, Word, Excel, Presentations, and Images with the power of GroupDocs.Signature for .NET."
 subtitle: "GroupDocs.Signature for .NET"

 header_actions:
   enable: true
   items:
     #  loop
-    - title: "Download Free Trial"
+    - title: "Download Now for Free"
       link: "https://releases.groupdocs.com/signature/net/"

 ############################# About ############################
 about:
     enable: true
-    title: "About GroupDocs.Signature for .NET API"
+    title: "Discover the Power of GroupDocs.Signature for .NET"
     link: "/signature/net/"
     link_title: "Learn more"
     picture: "about_signature.svg" # 480 X 400
     content: |
-       [GroupDocs.Signature for .NET](/signature/net/) offers an advanced set of metadata management and manipulation features, allowing .NET programmers to easily view, edit, delete, find, compare, swap and export metadata information from images and document formats without using any external software.
-Add metadata details to PDF, Microsoft Word, Excel, PowerPoint, Outlook, OneNote, Visio, Project, AutoCAD, Archive and Multimedia file formats with additional support to perform metadata operations on any GroupDocs.Signature-based applications with true flexibility
+       [GroupDocs.Signature for .NET](/signature/net/) offers not only comprehensive document signing capabilities but also allows seamless modification of existing signatures.
+Effortlessly adjust signature properties for commonly used formats like PDF, Word, Excel, and PowerPoint presentations with minimal effort.

 ############################# Steps ############################
 steps: